+Comment line;

 Data line; or

 Blank line.

 Each OPM, OMM, or OEM line must not exceed 254 ASCII characters and spaces (excluding line termination character[s]).

-Each OCM line shall be one of the following:

-Header line (mandatory in line #1);

-Metadata, spacecraft physical characteristics or force model parameter line;

-Comment line;

-Data line; or

-Blank line.

 OCM lines may be of arbitrary length.
 If exchange between the two parties requires a maximum line length, that limit should be negotiated and specified in an ICD.

 Only printable ASCII characters and blanks shall be used.
 Control characters (such as TAB, etc.) shall not be used, with the exception of the line termination characters specified below.